apache/incubator-devlake-website/docs/Metrics/CQDuplicatedBlocks.md

 title: "Code Quality Duplicated Blocks"
 description: >
   Code Quality Duplicated Blocks
-sidebar_position: 37
+sidebar_position: 33
 ---

 ## What is this metric?

-Duplicated Blocks is a code metric that measures the amount of duplicated code in a project.
+This metric is the number of duplicated blocks of lines.
+This metric is collected from SonarQube, check [this doc](https://docs.sonarqube.org/latest/user-guide/metric-definitions/#duplications) for detailed definition.

 ## Why is it important?